KWeatherwalks/KWeatherwalks.github.io/_posts/2020-11-17-test-blog-post.md

 <img src="/assets/blogresources/chi2_distributions.svg" width="600">

 # Conclusion
 For all three schools, we reject the null hypothesis at the .017 significance level and conclude that there is a relationship between racial category and receiving out-of-school suspension.
-I need to be clear about the conclusions that can be drawn from conducting this analysis.
+Let me be clear about the conclusions that can be drawn from conducting this analysis.
 The analysis presented here cannot explain *why* there are differences in disciplinary action due to racial identity.
 It can only illuminate the reality that such differences exist.
-I think I'll leave that big question to sociology experts until I understand more about proper methods and study designs.

 # References
 [1]: https://data.delaware.gov/Education/Student-Discipline/yr4w-jdi4 "Student Discipline Data on the Open Data Portal"